Jagdgeschwader 3: 1942

 In mid-September, I./JG 3 were ordered back to Germany for rest and refit.
 However, a number of I. Gruppe pilots remained in Russia serving with III./JG 3.
 After refitting with Bf 109F-4 fighters, I./JG 3 was ordered to relocate to bases in the Netherlands in December 1941.
 On 6 January 1942, it became II./JG 1, with a new I. Gruppe being raised.

 By early 1942, JG 3 was awarded the honour name "Udet" (after Ernst Udet) and was then often simply referred as "Jagdgeschwader Udet" thereafter.
 In May 1942, Lützow led most of JG 3 back to Russia and commenced operations in the Kharkiv area.
 There followed intensive operations through the Crimea, and in the drive towards Stalingrad.
 Again JG 3 was one of the Luftwaffe's top units, fighting on the Southern Front, reaching 2,000 claims on 28 May 1942.
 On 12 August, Major Wolf-Dietrich Wilcke was appointed Kommodore of JG 3.

 In June 1942 II Gruppe was transferred back to the East, where it joined in the advance on the Stalingrad front, suffering heavy losses.
 During the Battle of Stalingrad, Stab./JG 3 were based at Pitomnik Airfield, where Wilcke directed all day fighter operations over the city.
 During the summer offensive of 1942 the Geschwaderstab/JG 3 recorded 137 victories, of which Wilcke claimed 97.

 When Russian forces encircled Stalingrad, the Geschwaderstab/JG 3 was transferred to Morozovskaya-Öst, outside the pocket.
 In mid-November 1942 JG 3 then provided the famous Platzschutzstaffel (airfield defence squadron) which defended the besieged 6th Army in Stalingrad until late 1942.
 On a rotational basis up to six volunteer pilots drawn from I. and II./JG 3 formed a defence Staffel within the rapidly contracting Stalingrad perimeter.
-The Staffel, among others, included Oberleutnant Werner Lucas, Leutnant Gustav Frielinghaus, Feldwebel Kurt Ebener, and Feldwebel Hans Grünberg.
+The Staffel, among others, included Oberleutnant Werner Lucas, Leutnant Gustav Frielinghaus, Leutnant Georg Schentke, Feldwebel Kurt Ebener, and Feldwebel Hans Grünberg.
 Their purpose was to cover the Junkers Ju 52 transports flying supplies into Pitomnik Airfield and to protect the aircraft while on the ground.
 Despite often only having 2 or 3 Bf 109's serviceable, in the last 6 weeks of the siege (until mid January) claimed some 130 Soviet aircraft shot down.
-In return JG 3 lost 90-victory experte Leut.
-Georg Schentke over the city on 25 December 1942.
+In return JG 3 lost 90-victory experte Leutnant Schentke over the city on 25 December 1942.
 In mid-January the pilots were ordered to fly out of the pocket and rejoin their parent unit, although some thirty ground crew remaining became prisoners when the city surrendered to the Soviets on 2 February 1943.